 This article explains why and takes a closer look at some of the expenses that you can claim for.

-For many, the month of March signifies the beginning of a new financial year, which means financial services providers are starting to put their clients’ tax certificates together for a new season of tax returns.
-We receive a lot of queries from policyholders looking for income tax certificates for their 1Life policies.
+Every year, at the start of tax season, we receive a lot of queries from policyholders looking for income tax certificates for their 1Life policies.
 It is important to note that we do not in fact issue tax certificates to clients.
 This article explains why and takes a closer look at some of the expenses that you can claim for.

 In the past, 1Life Expense Protector policyholders were able to get tax deductions for premiums paid.
 However, in terms of the Taxation Laws Amendment Act 43 of 2014, from 1 March 2015, contributions to income protection policies will no longer be tax deductible.